+Our easy two ingredient Cinnamon Syrup has a warm flavor that you will enjoy.
 Maple syrup gets a fun and delicious twist when infused with real cinnamon sticks.
-Our easy two ingredient Cinnamon Syrup has a warm flavor that will melt in your mouth.
-It’s easy to make and will add an extra kick of flavor to your favorite foods.
+It's easy to make and will add an extra kick of flavor to your favorite foods.

 Have you ever had flavored maple syrup?
 Most people don't realize that cinnamon and maple syrup are the perfect pair because it is hard to find a good bottle of cinnamon infused maple syrup in stores.

 We have been making this easy two ingredient recipe at home for years.
 Cinnamon maple syrup has the perfect combination of sweet and spicy flavors that makes you crave more.
-It tastes great on top of breakfast recipes such as pancakes or waffles.
+We love using it on blueberry pancakes and banana waffles.

 And the best part is that you only need two ingredients to make it yourself!